Three National Parks in One!

 If you have restless legs while in Keiteriteri, take one of the walking tracks close to town.

-- Kaiteriteri Walk Walk to Little Kaiteriteri Beach, while getting a good lookout out on the hill between Kaiteriteri’s 2 beaches along the way.
+- Kaiteriteri Walk – Walk to Little Kaiteriteri Beach, while getting a good lookout out on the hill between Kaiteriteri’s 2 beaches along the way.

-- Stephens Bay Walk Take the above walk further by starting at Little Kaiteriteri beach to Stephens Bay.
+- Stephens Bay Walk – Take the above walk further by starting at Little Kaiteriteri beach to Stephens Bay.

-- Kaka Pa Point A Maori pa site, which has stunning views of Kaiteriteri and Abel Tasman.
+- Kaka Pa Point – A Maori pa site, which has stunning views of Kaiteriteri and Abel Tasman.

 It is the much quieter village compared to the town of Kaiteriteri, but no less beautiful.
 The long stretch of beach is safe for swimming, walking and horse riding.
 Plus, there’s plenty of accommodation making it an ideal base for exploring the Abel Tasman National Park.

 Abel Tasman Activities

-Feel like you are living the high life by taking a scenic sailing tour.
+Feel like you are living the high life by taking a scenic sailing tour – find out more on Viator and Tripadvisor.
 You can also take the sea shuttle and aqua-taxi no-nonsense ways of getting straight to the national park over water.
 Play in water by paddle boarding, waterskiing, biscuit rides, banana boat rides and wakeboarding.

-If you have more time in the Tasman District and Golden Bay…
+If You Have More Time in the Tasman District and Golden Bay…

 - Learn to fly and do aerobatics in Motueka